 Elements of Good Layout

-- Creative artwork with an uncluttered layout will encourage attendees to stop and examine your poster presentation.
+- Creative artwork with an uncluttered layout will encourage attendees to view your poster presentation.

 - Use self-explanatory drawings, photos and charts to express ideas.